rmkbirla/Metro-Map/README.md

 ##  REQUIREMENTS

-> The project can run on any online or offline Integrated Development Environment (IDE) like Eclipse, Netbeans, ideone.com, etc.
+> The project can run on any online or offline Integrated Development Environment (IDE) like Eclipse, Netbeans, ideone.com, VS code, etc.
 > You should have at least elementary knowledge of Java Programming language to work on the project.
 > Knowledge of data structures like Graph and Heap and Algorithms like Dijkstra, BFS, DFS, etc is appreciated, however, it is not essential.
 > And lastly, some understanding of the Collection framework makes it a cakewalk journey.
 (If you don't know about the Collection framework it is not a problem, you can proceed without it and while working if you feel the need to know you can refer to https://www.geeksforgeeks.org/collections-in-java-2/ ).

 ## That was all...
 You are all set to work on the project!!!!